Google’s May Algorithm update is a Game Changer!

 This is such a critical step because the more you repeat the cycle, the more you learn about your audience.
 The more we learn about your audience, the more likely we’ll have success in providing value and hitting your goal metrics.

-Learning is a continuous process in the growth-driven philosophy.
-There’s always more to learn and apply to make your website do even better!
+Learning is a continuous process in the growth-driven philosophy, so there is always more to learn and apply to make your website do even better!

 The final step of the continuous improvement cycle is the transfer step.
-The goal of the transfer step is to share your learnings and exchange ideas throughout the entire company to improve the entire business, not just one of the parts.
+The goal of the transfer step is to share your learnings and exchange ideas throughout the entire company so you can improve the entire business, not just one of the parts.

-Between internal communications and meetings, this is where we’ll share your user learnings from the experiments you performed the previous step.
+Between internal communications and meetings, we’ll share your user learnings from the experiments you performed the previous step.
 Between us, we make recommendations based on the learnings of how we could improve.
-It’s important to be always asking questions of everyone involved, to pull insights and fill gaps in your user research.
+It’s important to always be asking questions of everyone involved, so as to pull insights and fill gaps in your user research.

 This a cycle because we’ll continually repeat the steps, building momentum each time you repeat them.
 Generally, the cycle is repeated every two weeks.
 New action items will be built to impact the current focus for the quarter.
 Eventually, you learn and improve enough on that focus area and meet the metric goal that was set.
 Then you’ll move to a new theme or focus on the website performance roadmap to start the cycle again.

-The Growth-Driven Design methodology starts with planning and research in the strategy phase.
-After that comes the creation of a solid wish list.
-Then, the wish list is built into the launchpad website.
+The Growth-Driven Website Design methodology starts with planning and research in the strategy phase.
+Following that comes the creation of a solid wish list so we can then build the launchpad website.
 In this phase, you’re building a website that looks and performs better than what you have today but is a starting point for your website success.
 Finally, you’ll start the continuous improvement phase with month-over-month improvement.

-A growth-driven website will be continuously improving to help all aspects of the business grow and see results each month.
+A growth-driven website design will be continuously improving.
+As a result, it helps all aspects of the business grow and see results each month.

 Of course, marketing and sales are layers that live on top of Growth-Driven Design.
-Think of Growth-Driven Design like a sports car.
-It’s cool, but you still need gas (marketing and sales) for that car to drive.
-To develop a peak-performing growth business, you need all three working together, as they’re all interconnected and working off each other.
+In other words, think of Growth-Driven Design like a sports car.
+It’s cool, but you still need gas (marketing and sales) so that car to drive.
+Similarly, to develop a peak-performing growth business, you need all three working together.

 All of the challenges associated with the broken traditional web design process can be solved with Growth-Driven Design.
-This is the future of web design and the playbook for building a peak-performing website
+This is, the future of web design and therefore the playbook for building a peak-performing website

-Hopefully, you’re feeling inspired to grow as a business, to grow out of the broken, traditional web design process and starting to understand the value of building a peak performing website using Growth-Driven Design.
+Hopefully, you’re feeling inspired to grow as a business, to grow out of the broken, traditional web design process, and as a result, starting to understand the value of building a peak-performing website using Growth-Driven Website Design.